Algebraic Presentations of Type Dependency: Introduction

 Voevodsky's B-systems are very similar to the algebras of the theory \emph{MetaGAT} defined by John Cartmell~\cite{Cartmell_metaGATs}, and to the algebras of a monad studied by Richard Garner~\cite{GARNER20151885}.
+The intention is that these are all equivalent notions of structure.
 Below, we will indicate more precise connections to Garner's work.

+Compared to other semantics for dependent type theories, B-systems appear the closest to syntax.
+For this reason it seems easier to describe extensions of the structural rules by type constructors or modal operators for B-systems than it is for, say, C-systems (\ie~contextual categories).
+For the same reason, B-systems seem also more suitable than other semantics to describe notions of substructural dependent type theories and, more generally, variations on the syntax.